fenext/geai/readme.md

 - Predictive modelling: geai can develop predictive models based on historical data to estimate geotechnical parameters and behaviour.

 ## Contact
-For any inquiries or questions, please contact the project maintainer at [email@example.com](mailto:email@example.com).
+For any inquiries or questions, please contact the project maintainer at [geai@saeedgolzar.ir](mailto:geai@saeedgolzar.ir).